 Enable Buckler: at this point there are no configuration properties within

 buckler.yml, so the features of the Buckler plugin are disabled.

 To enable the Buckler for basic HTTP authentication, you add these properties to the file, creating a username and password that Bitbucket will use to access Elasticsearch (configured in a later step).elasticsearch/config/buckler/buckler.yml

 auth.basic.http.enabled: true auth.basic.username: <username> auth.basic.password: <password>Here's an example config which enables every feature...

 auth.basic.http.enabled: true auth.basic.tcp.enabled: true auth.basic.username: admin auth.basic.password: basicpassword tls.http.enabled: true tls.tcp.enabled: true tls.keystore.path: /path/to/keystore tls.keystore.password: keystorepasswordHere's an explanation of all the parameters you can configure...

 Enables basic authentication for HTTP.

 Enables basic authentication for TCP.

-Username to access Elasticsearch server.
+Username to access Elasticsearch instance.

-Password to access Elasticsearch server.
+Password to access Elasticsearch instance.